bkoschel/CPSC-210-Project-Rooted/README.md

 - As a user, I want to be able to select a plant from my collection and view its properties
 - As a user, I want to be able to see if the plant has been watered or not
 - As a user, I want to be able to water a plant
+- As a user, I want to be able to be able to save my plant list to a file
+- As a user, I want to be able to load my plant list from a file